Glossary

 Tools to Calculate Current Yield

-Several tools and resources can assist investors in calculating current yield:
+Several tools and resources can assist investors in calculating it:

-• Online Calculators: Financial websites offer calculators where investors can input bond details to compute current yield.
+• Online Calculators: Financial websites offer calculators where investors can input bond details to compute it.

 • Spreadsheet Software: Programs like Microsoft Excel or Google Sheets can be used to create custom calculators for current yield.

-• Brokerage Platforms: Many brokerage accounts provide real-time current yield data for various securities.
+• Brokerage Platforms: Many brokerage accounts provide real-time yield data for various securities.

 Take Control of Your